 What are alternatives to PDF documents?

-Since making PDFs accessible takes additional steps and time on top of the other accessibility considerations, most PDFs end up not being accessible.
+Since making PDFs accessible takes additional steps like tagging and checking the reading order on top of the other accessibility considerations, most PDFs end up not being accessible.

-Instead, create PDF documents as HTML web pages.
+Instead, we suggest creating PDF documents as HTML web pages whenever possible.
 As long as the HTML web page is built with accessibility in mind, it doesn’t require additional steps to work with assistive technology.
+For example, HTML documents have tagging and reading order automatically embedded in them.

 Another alternative is Word documents.
 In 2021, WebAIM surveyed screen reader users and found that 68.9% thought Word docs were more accessible.
 Only 12.9% of respondents thought PDFs were the most accessible documents.